khwang0/COMP2026-2223PA2/readme.md

    2. Say "Good bye"
    3. Ask the user to play again
    4. Crash
-3. By which method a Table object can know a player's score (total number bull head)?
+3. By which method a `Table` object can know a player's score (total number bull heads)?
 4. If a computer player is forced to pick up a stack, according to the assignment description which stack the computer player should pick?